-The primary goals of tobacco-free schools policies include reducing exposure to secondhand smoke and encouraging tobacco-product users to consume less of the addictive product.
+The primary goals of tobacco-free schools policies are reducing exposure to secondhand smoke and encouraging tobacco-product users to consume less of the addictive product.
 The more significant long-term effect of these policies is to reduce youth tobacco use by reducing student exposure to tobacco use as an acceptable behavior by role models important to their development.

 In 2019, the Kentucky legislature passed HB 11, a statewide 100% Tobacco-Free School bill that gives school districts the opportunity to pass tobacco-free school policies.
 HB 11 language prohibits tobacco use by students, staff and visitors on all school property.
 Adult tobacco use is prohibited in the presence of students on school-sponsored trips.